 "He's married?"
 Megan asked.
 She felt just a bit sicker.

 "Has a few kids too... he knocks them all around.
 So like I said...
 I wasn't sure the spell would work, but if it didn't, he was expendable."
 Nadya said.
 Megan stared at her, shocked.
 She felt a wave of anger.

 "You told me it would work," Megan said angrily.

 "No, I told you it should work.
 Not that it was guaranteed.
 I told you... wording is key."
 Nadya said.
 Megan grit her teeth a bit.. how could she just talk about killing someone so off-handedly?

-“Anyways... what’s passed is passed.
-Do you want me to switch it to a different guy?”
+"What’s passed is passed.
+Do you want me to switch it to a different male?"
 Nadya asked.
 Megan glanced away from her.

 "No...
 I'm not using it."
 She said firmly.
 It went quiet for a moment.

 "You realize how dangerous you can be in your crazed state?"
 Nadya said.

 "Can't you... just give me something to knock me out for a day?"
 Megan asked, suddenly hopeful.
 Again, Nadya sighed.